katmilo0309/challenge-seg360/README.md

 - To unsubscribe the services press Ctrl + C
 - Make sure that in some cases you need to run the Docker and Docker-compose Commands as administrator.
 (In the case of Ubuntu with sudo, for Windows it was not necessary, but it is necessary to run the terminal as Administrator)
 - If after running docker-compose up you get the error "port is already allocated" run docker ps and copy the name of the container to stop, then run docker stop container_name and try again

+## Health

+As for the enpoint health, I have not yet finished, I need to carry out a research work since in the actuator management I have no experience.